-I-10 over Bonnet Carre Spillway reopens after closure for fog; Lake Pontchartrain Causeway blocked
+Fog-shrouded highways closed for a time Tuesday; several accidents reported

 Latest Weather Blog

-I-10 over Bonnet Carre Spillway reopens after closure for fog; Lake Pontchartrain Causeway blocked
+LaPLACE — Heavy fog forced the closure of two major thoroughfares in southeastern Louisiana on Tuesday.
+The Lake Pontchartrain Causeway was shut down for hours after several traffic crashes and the Interstate 10 bridge over the Bonnet Carre Spillway was closed temporarily to accommodate periods of low visibility.

-LAPLACE — State highway crews temporarily closed the Interstate 10 bridge over the Bonnet Carre Spillway on Tuesday morning because of fog.
-The closure came just hours after the Lake Pontchartrain Causeway was closed after fog likely contributed to several accidents on the span connecting the New Orleans area to the Northshore.
+The WBRZ Storm Team says weather conditions have been ripe for morning fog, and additional foggy weather is possible Wednesday morning.
+Conditions should change after a cold front arrives in the second half of the week.

-The WBRZ Storm Team says weather conditions have been ripe for morning fog.
-Another morning of foggy weather is expected tomorrow.
+Along I-10, traffic leaving New Orleans was diverted just past the Louis Armstrong International Airport, while eastbound traffic was diverted at LaPlace.
+Highway crews reopened all lanes of I-10 about 10:45 a.m.

-Traffic leaving New Orleans had been diverted just past the Louis Armstrong International Airport.
-Eastbound traffic was diverted at LaPlace.
-Highway crews reopened all lanes of I-10 about 10:45 a.m., but the causeway remained closed.
-Signs posted near the bridge suggested the span could reopen by noon.
+The causeway, meanwhile, was closed for hours after a number of crashes were reported before 9 a.m.

 The causeway's operators said 11 cars were involved in fog-related crashes, but there were reports that up to 40 or 50 vehicles were involved.
 The higher numbers could not be confirmed immediately.